vorth/vzome-sharing/2024/01/21/06-52-35-cube-puzzle-solution/index.md

  </figcaption>
 </figure>

-<h2>History</h2>
+<h3>Background</h3>

-This puzzle was designed by Yasuhiro Hashimoto, and submitted to the competition for the 2013 International Puzzle Party.
+This puzzle was designed by Yasuhiro Hashimoto, and submitted to the Puzzle Design Competition for the 2013 International Puzzle Party, where it was among the top 10 vote-getters for the Puzzlers' Award.

-<h2>Hints</h2>
+It seems very simple, but turns out to be quite challenging to solve.
+Many very good puzzle solvers take a long time to solve it, while some neophytes solve it quickly.
+We think it is among the best 3-piece puzzles we’ve ever seen!

+<h3>Hints</h3>
 <p>
   The hints below get progressively more informative.
-If you want hints, start at the top and reveal each one in turn by clicking the button.
+If you want hints, start at the top and reveal each one in turn by clicking the button, and try to use the information before you reveal another hint.
 </p>

   <div id="hints">